paul-chambers/ucifs/README.md

 # ucifs
 FUSE filesystem to read &amp; write virtual files in the UCI format used by OpenWRT.

-Uses libelektra as the backend.
+Uses libelektra as the backend to store the actual configuration values.